 Chaperone's online training course

 All chaperones must undertake the online training course; Chaperones - Child Sexual Exploitation, Legislation and Safeguarding.
 We will email you the details of how to access the course when we get your application.
 When the training is complete you will receive a certificate.
-Email this to the Central Business Support Team once you've got it.
+Email this to the Children's Services Licensing Team once you've got it.

 Apply for a chaperone licence